 At the beginning all fertilized eggs will produce sterile females to help with the nest, but as the queen runs out of sperm to fertilize eggs the unfertilized eggs will produce male wasps which will help to further future population.
 After an egg is laid it usually takes around a week for it to hatch and then another 2 weeks to fully develop into an adult hornet.

 Though Hornets are not as aggressive as a yellow jacket, a hornet sting is actually more painful than other wasp stings due to the large amount of acetylcholine that is injected into the human.
 Hornets can sting multiple times because their stingers are not barbed and will not stick to a human the way a bee’s stinger will.

 A single sting will not be a severe threat to a human unless the person is allergic and then anaphylaxis will set in.
 If a human comes too close to a hornet’s nest or tries to unsuccessfully eliminate it, then hornets are capable of a full on assault resulting in hundreds of hornets attacking a single invader.
 If a hornet is killed then their last attempt at protecting the nest will cause them to release a pheromone that will result in the whole nest narrowing in on and attacking the invader.

 If you are stung by a hornet it is best to place ice on the stung area.
 It is important that you clean the area often so that it does not become infected.
 Call your doctor or medical professional to discuss the treatment that is right for you.

 Cantu Pest Control is proud to be the first company in Texas to offer a Green Shield Certified Service.
-Our Dallas wasp control experts are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Our Dallas hornet control experts are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.